-Just a reminder that the special Ansel Adams Gallery print sale ends today at 6:00 p.m.
-Pacific time, so you still have a few hours left to get 25% off two of my images: Stars, Mist, Three Brothers, and the Merced River, and Swirling Mist From Tunnel View.
+Just a reminder that the special Ansel Adams Gallery print sale ends tomorrow at 6:00 p.m.
+Pacific time, so you still have time to get 25% off two of my images: El Capitan by Moonlight, and Half Dome and North Dome from the Four-Mile Trail.
 You can see all the details about the sale in this earlier post, or go directly to The Ansel Adams Gallery’s website to purchase a print here.

-I’m pleased to announce that once again The Ansel Adams Gallery is sponsoring a special print sale of two of my photographs, at 25% off the normal price.
-The two images we selected for this offer are Swirling Mist From Tunnel View, Yosemite, and Stars, Mist, Three Brothers, and the Merced River, Yosemite.
-These two photographs are in my current exhibit at The Ansel Adams Gallery, but otherwise have never been exhibited at a gallery or sold before.
+Just in time for Black Friday The Ansel Adams Gallery is sponsoring another special print sale of two of my photographs, at 25% off the normal price.
+The two images we selected for this offer are Half Dome and North Dome from the Four-Mile Trail, Yosemite, and El Capitan by Moonlight, Yosemite.
+I’ve posted these two photographs on this blog before, of course – in fact El Capitan by Moonlight was selected by you, my readers, as one of my ten best photographs of 2015, getting the third-most votes.
+But these two images have never been exhibited at a gallery or sold before.

-My signed, limited-edition 16×20 prints usually sell for $325, but during this sale you can get one for only $244.
+My signed, matted, limited-edition 16×20 prints usually sell for $325, but during this sale you can get one for only $244.
 Or you can purchase a 20×24 print, normally $475, for only $356.
-This is a rare chance to purchase one of my photographs at a reduced price, but the sale lasts for just six days, until Sunday, June 19th, at 6:00 PM Pacific time.
+This is a rare chance to purchase one of my photographs at a reduced price, but the sale lasts just one week, until Tuesday, November 29th, at 6:00 PM Pacific time.
 Visit the Ansel Adams Gallery website to purchase a print or get more details.

 Here are the stories behind the photographs: